VoyagersCPEN321/wayfinder/README.md

 in the root dir run: "npm start"

 To compile:
-run "npm grunt watch" for files to be autocompiled and get style checked as you edit them. run "npm grunt" to run grunt which compile and check code style only once.
+run "npm run-script grunt watch" for files to be autocompiled and get style checked as you edit them. run "npm run-script grunt" to run grunt which compile and check code style only once.

 For MongoDB: